-If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.
+“Email is where keystrokes go to die.”
+If you want to get in touch with busy people , you must know how to avoid wasting their time.

-Despite the buzz around social media, far more people use email to communicate than any other online medium1, and business today still gets done over email, not through tweets.
+Far more people use email to communicate than any other online medium, and business today still gets done over email, not through tweets.

 Knowing how to write outreach emails might seem like a “no-brainer” or maybe even an unnecessary skill to have, but I can assure you the opposite, on both accounts.

-You can’t rely on random encounters to get in touch with people who can help your business flourish; while it may happen once in a while, the rest of the time it’s up to you.
+You can’t rely on random encounters to get in touch with people who can help you flourish; while it may happen once in a while, the rest of the time it’s up to you.

 — Seth Godin